invisibleXML/ixml/misc/proposal-F-S.md

 or not.

 With regard to a given pragma, processors either *implement* that pragma or they do not.
-A processor *implements* a pragma iff it adjusts its behavior as specified by that pragma.
+A processor *implements* a pragma if and only if it adjusts its behavior as specified by that pragma.
 In the ideal case there will be some written specification of the pragma which describes the operational effect of the pragma clearly.
 This proposal assumes